 Why is it called Degraves Street?

-The street is named after pioneering merchants William and Charles Degraves who built a steam-driven flour mill on the site in 1851.
-The Degraves underpass (Campbell Arcade) was then built in 1955, connecting Flinders Street station seamlessly to the laneway itself.
-Take a quick detour into its subterranean depths and discover an abundance of off-beat shops like Wax Museum Records and the teeny tiny Cup of Truth.
+The street is named after pioneering merchants William and Charles Degraves, who built a steam-driven flour mill on the site in 1851.
+The Degraves underpass Campbell Arcade was built in 1955, connecting Flinders Street station to the laneway.
+You can still take a quick detour into its underground to this day.
+Head down and discover off-beat shops like Wax Museum Records and the teeny tiny Cup of Truth.

 For a return to childhood, pick up a tasty morsel from Little Cupcakes.
 The tiny teddy topped treats are almost too cute to eat.
 And there’s certainly no shortage of coffee along Degraves Street.
 Degraves Espresso, one of the longest-serving cafes in the laneway, is a sure bet.
 Tulip Coffee is a classic hole-in-the-wall, artfully decked out in pale pink, with a few tiny tables.
 Take your coffee and a croissant to go.

 Quirky shoe fiends Fluevog are open for trade in their funky corner shop, fitted out with neon signs and eclectic designs.
 The latest collab features chic winter boots by Anna Sui, with comfy insoles made from 20% recycled materials.
 You can even grab a vegan ‘leather’ pair and tread around on 100% recycled rubber soles.